-As a result of the acknowledged effects of overly coarse DTM resolutions on the topographic index and thence the $T_0$ parameter (Franchini et al., 1996; Saulnier et al., 1997; Brassington and Richards, 1998), a fine resolution DTM (i.e. $10 \times 10$ m) was used.
+As a result of the acknowledged effects of overly coarse DTM resolutions on the topographic index and thence the T_0 parameter (Franchini et al., 1996; Saulnier et al., 1997; Brassington and Richards, 1998), a fine resolution DTM (i.e. 10×10 m) was used.
 Ten thousand Monte Carlo simulations of TOPMODEL were run to identify the 'better' parameter sets.
 Field observations of the spatial extent of saturated soil profiles (Sinun, 1991; Sherlock, 1997; Chappell et al., 1999b; P. Kukuon, pers. comm.) are were well within the range of 2 to 10% of the catchment during the hydrometeorological conditions experienced in 1995.
 The Monte Carlo results were, therefore, conditioned further by rejecting those model parameter sets that produced saturated areas either less than 2% or greater than 10% saturated area (i.e. parameter estimates associated with non-behavioural simulations were discarded).
-The result of the conditioning by saturated area extent was indeed seen to constrain the $T_0$ parameter (Figure 31.5), giving a plateau in the efficiency surface ranging from 0.189 to 4.910 m $s^{-1}$ .
-This range, combined with the peak value for m of approximately $3.5 \times 10^{-3}$ m, was then used to calculate an uncertain range of lateral block permeability.
-This was presented over the range of water-tables that the model yielded, given the maximum and minimum $T_0$ values chosen (Figure 31.6).
+The result of the conditioning by saturated area extent was indeed seen to constrain the T_0 parameter (Figure 31.5), giving a plateau in the efficiency surface ranging from 0.189 to 4.910 m2 s-1.
+This range, combined with the peak value for m of approximately 3.5×10^{-3} m, was then used to calculate an uncertain range of lateral block permeability.
+This was presented over the range of water-tables that the model yielded, given the maximum and minimum T_0 values chosen (Figure 31.6).
 It is unrealistic to present lateral block permeabilities (or transmissivities) outside of the range of behavioural simulations (hence at the extremes of the exponential distribution).
-The predicted water-tables were indeed consistent with the patterns observed throughout the 12 km Danum Valley study region (Bidin, 1995; Sherlock, 1997; P. Kukuon, pers. comm.).
-The mean predicted water-table head (above the effective rock-head of 3 m) during the simulation period was 1.24 m parameters after comparison with discharge predictions that produce between 2% and 10% saturated area.
-(After Chappell et al., 1998.)
+The predicted water-tables were indeed consistent with the patterns observed throughout the 12 km2 Danum Valley study region (Bidin, 1995; Sherlock, 1997; P. Kukuon, pers. comm.).
+The mean predicted water-table head (above the effective rock-head of 3 m) during the simulation period was 1.24 m (Chappell et al., 1998) and the lateral block permeability at this mean head was between 0.527 $\times 10^{-6}$ and 13.7×10^{-6} m s-1 from the modelling (K{SM}).

-Figure 31.5 Scattergrams of model efficiency against (a) m (metres), (b) $T_0$ ( $\ln[m^2 s^{-1}]$ ), (c) Td ( $\times 10^{-5} s m^{-1}$ ), and (d) SRMAX (metres)
+Figure 31.5 Scattergrams of model efficiency against (a) m (metres), (b) T_0 (ln[m2 s-1]), (c) Td (× 10-5 s m-1), and (d) SRMAX (metres)